telvis07/10_capstone/capstone_milestone_report_1.md

 |Total             |    4269678|

 ## Processing Unstructured Text for Analysis
 We use [a framework for text mining applications within R](https://cran.r-project.org/web/packages/tm/index.html) to transform the unstructured text to a structured document-by-term matrix format required for analysis.
-The first step is "clean" the text with a series of text processing functions.
-We use the following preprocessing steps.
+The first step is to "clean" the text with a series of text processing functions.
+We perform the following preprocessing steps.

 - Remove all Punctuation
 - Remove all Numbers